webplatform/docs/javascript/Object/getOwnPropertyDescriptor/index.md

 ---
 title: getOwnPropertyDescriptor
+attributions:
+  - 'Microsoft Developer Network: [Article](http://msdn.microsoft.com/en-us/library/ie/dd548686(v=vs.94).aspx)'
+readiness: 'Ready to Use'
+summary: 'Gets the own property descriptor of the specified object.
+An own property descriptor is one that is defined directly on the object and is not inherited from the object''s prototype.'
 tags:
   - JS
   - Basic
-readiness: 'Ready to Use'
-summary: 'Gets the own property descriptor of the specified object.
-An own property descriptor is one that is defined directly on the object and is not inherited from the object''s prototype.'
 uri: javascript/Object/getOwnPropertyDescriptor

 ---
-# getOwnPropertyDescriptor

-## Summary
+## <span>Summary</span>

 Gets the own property descriptor of the specified object.
 An own property descriptor is one that is defined directly on the object and is not inherited from the object's prototype.

-## Syntax
+## <span>Syntax</span>

+<span class="language">JavaScript</span>

     Object.getOwnPropertyDescriptor( object , propertyname )